joshSzep/therobotoverlord-mono/docs/business-requirements.md

 ## Gamification and Public Reputation
 - **Loyalty Score**
   - Definition.
 Calculated using a proprietary algorithm based on moderation outcomes across all content types.
-The exact formula is not disclosed to users.
+General factors are disclosed to users (approved/rejected post ratios), but specific weights and calculations remain proprietary.
   - Updates.
 Real-time calculation with no caching needed for MVP.
   - Storage.
 Stored in users table and recalculated on each moderation outcome.
   - Scope.
 Public.
 Shown on profile, registry, and leaderboard.
 The only public reputation metric.